chamatt/create-kaol-app/readme.md

 ## ？Why

 I created this project for a personal need, I wanted something like the create-t3-app, but sharing code between the mobile app and the nextjs app.
 I could not get any of the available repos on github to work the way I wanted, so I decided to try and put a few of them together and after a few days of banging my head against the wall I finally managed to do it in a good way.
-There are still a few things I want to do, like ship a auth system and switch to tailwind, but this will take a few more days.
+There are still a few things I want to do, but it's currently the best universal app monorepo template amongst what I could find.

 ## 📦 Included packages